 A brief summary of events in the Barbverse.
 Diverges from canon after "The Gift."
 THIS IS A WORK IN PROGRESS, as much notes to myself as anything else.
-Any events not part of a posted story are subject to change without notice if I get a better idea.
-The further into the future you get, the less certain anything is to stay the same.
+Any events which are not part of a posted story are subject to change without notice if I get a better idea.
 You will find that many entries are sketchy, many plots have no conclusion, and the fate of many characters is incomplete or non-existent.
 This does not mean that I hate them or am deliberately ignoring them, just that I haven't worked out what's up with them yet.

 Links to all Barbverse stories are provided, except the drabbles.
 Note that "Boys' Night Out" and "Troika" are not linked, because they are standalones not set in the Barbverse continuity.